russmedia/terraform-google-kubernetes-cluster/README.md

 Note: remember to add tag `nat-${terraform.workspace}` to primary cluster tags and node pools so NAT module can open routing for nodes.

-d) using an existing or creating a new vpc network.
+e) using an existing or creating a new vpc network.

 Variable "network" is controling network creation.
 - when left empty (by default `network=""`) - terraform will create a vpc network - network name will be equal to `${terraform.workspace}`.
 - when we define a name - this network **must already exist** within the project - terraform will create a subnetwork within defined network and place the cluster in it.

-e) subnetworks
+f) subnetworks

 Terraform always creates a subnetwork.
 The subnetwork name is taken from a pattern: `${terraform.workspace}-${var.name}-nodes-subnet`.